Ja'Marr Chase Player Prop Bets for NFL Week 11 | Cincinnati vs. Las Vegas 11/21/2021

 Season Stats

-- Chase has hauled in 44 balls, with a team-high 835 receiving yards plus seven touchdowns.
-He has been targeted 73 times, and is averaging 92.8 yards per game.
+- Chase has reeled in 44 passes for a team-best 835 yards and seven touchdowns.
+He has been targeted 73 times and averages 92.8 yards per game.

-- Chase has been the target of 73 of his team's 290 passing attempts this season, or 25.2% of the target share.
+- So far this season, 25.2% of the 290 passes thrown by his team have gone Chase's way.

-- With eight targets in the red zone this season, Chase has been on the receiving end of 23.5% of his team's 34 red zone pass attempts.
+- Chase (eight red zone targets) has been the recipient of 23.5% of his team's 34 red zone pass attempts.

-- The Bengals have called a pass in 56.3% of their plays from scrimmage this year while staying on the ground 43.7% of the time.
-This offensive attack ranks 11th in the NFL in points scored.
+- The Bengals have run 56.3% passing plays and 43.7% rushing plays this season.
+They rank 11th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Raiders.